10yard/dkafe/readme.md

  - Famicom Disk System
  - Colecovision
  - Intellivision
+ - MSX
+ - Texas Instruments TI99/4

 The console games will appear on the pies stage.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

+The default controls have been configured to work with arcade controls.
+Typically press "P1 Start", "P2 Start" or "Jump" button to start your game.

 ![DKAFE slots](https://github.com/10yard/dkafe/blob/master/artwork/about/console_addon.png)